thalessarubbi/Proffy/README.md

 #### To run the mobile app It's important that you change the 'baseURL' value to your IP address in [this](mobile/src/services/api.ts) file.

 ### 🕵️‍♀️ Hint 🕵️‍♂️ ###
-#### You can also access the Insomnia file below to check for api features and how to use them.
+#### You can also access the Insomnia file below to check for API features and how to use them.
 <p align="center">
     <a href="assets/insomnia/Insomnia-Proffy.json">
         <img src="https://img.shields.io/badge/-insomnia-5849BE?style=for-the-badge&logo=Insomnia&logoColor=white" />